 When you hire a lawyer, you place your trust in him or her to advise and represent you.
-The relationship between a lawyer and client is a special one.
-That’s why it’s disappointing if your lawyer fails to do a good job.
+The relationship between a lawyer and client is a special and sacred one.
+That’s why it can be devastating if your lawyer loses your trust and fails to do a good job.
 Our lawyers at Clements, Taylor, Butkovich & Cohen, L.P.A., Co. help you navigate tricky waters and handles complex issues with a keen understanding of the legal system.

 Did my lawyer commit legal malpractice?

 A legal malpractice case can be extremely complex and requires a high degree of skill.
 Sometimes a lawyer not only disappoints you but also fails to handle your legal matter with the level of competence you have the right to expect.
 When this happens, your trust has been shattered and your rights may be lost.
 If your attorney violates a standard of care owed to you as a client and commits negligence that directly causes you damage, you have a case for legal malpractice.